Effective from 24th December 2021

 7.1.
 Early cancellation of this Agreement prior to expiry of the Term by Customer shall make it liable to pay to Lumi the cancellation charges as set out in Clause 7.2.

-(a) If Customer cancels 22 days or more prior to the Relevant Date, the charge shall be 33% of Fees;
+(a) If Customer cancels more than twenty-eight (28) days prior to the Relevant Date, the charge shall be 33% of Fees;

-(b) If Customer cancels 21 days or less prior to the Relevant Date, the charge shall be 75% of Fees plus any logistics costs already incurred by Lumi
+(b) If Customer cancels between seven (7) and twenty-eight (28) days prior to the Relevant Date, the charge shall be 50% of Fees; or

 For the purposes of this Clause 7.2, the “Relevant Date” shall be the earlier of subscription date, the go-live date and the Event date.